brushscape/gatekeeping/README.txt

 Playable at https://brushscape.neocities.org/story.html

-See cheats and tricks in cheats-tricks.txt file
+See cheats and tricks in cheats-tricks.txt file (on mobile? click 'View code' then select 'cheats-tricks.txt')

 Helpful links: